NVIDIA/TensorRT-Model-Optimizer/examples/llm_qat/README.md

 #### NeMo QAT/QAD Simplified Flow Example

 The [examples/nemo_run/qat](../nemo_run/qat) directory also contains an end-to-end NeMo QAT Simplified Flow example, which supports both QAT with cross-entropy loss and QAD (quantization-aware distillation) with knowledge-distillation loss between the full-precision teacher and quantized student models.
+Refer to [README](../nemo_run/qat/README.md) for more detail.

 #### Testing QAT model with LLM benchmarks for accuracy evaluation